-Shungite is a rare and relativley unknown material which is highly regarded in the world of crystal healing.
-Graded 4 on Mohs scale of mineral hardness, it has a unique appearance, is surprisingly light weight and rough shungite gives off a soot-like residue.
+Shungite is a rare and relatively unknown material that's highly sought after for use in crystal healing.
+Graded 4 on Mohs scale of mineral hardness, it has a unique appearance and texture, is surprisingly light weight and rough stones give off a soot-like residue.

-Due to its lack of any significant crystal structure, shungite is correctly classified as a mineraloid, these are substances which cannot truly be categorized as minerals because they do not form crystals.
+Due to its lack of any significant crystal structure shungite is correctly classified as a mineraloid.
+These substances cannot truly be categorized as minerals because they do not form crystals.
 Other mineraloids include obsidian which is volcanic glass, opal and another curious material known as moldavite.
-The colour of shungite can vary from a deep shade of bronze to virtually black, it's opaque, naturally lustrous and has the ability to purify water.
+The colour of shungite can vary from a deep bronze-like colour to virtually black, it's an opaque stone that's naturally lustrous and has the ability to purify water.

-Known to be at least two billion years old, shungite is known to contain carbon and came about because of the metamorphism of crude oil.
-It's found almost exclusively close to Lake Onega which is not far from the village of Shun'ga in the Republic of Karelia, north west Russia.
+Known to be at least two billion years old, shungite contains molecules of carbon which came about because of the metamorphism of crude oil.
+It's found almost exclusively close to Lake Onega close to the village of Shun'ga in the Republic of Karelia, north west Russia.
 Shungite is believed to have been named after this location in 1887.
-There are believed to be approximately thirty five million tons of this mineraloid available to mine in the region and approximately two hundred thousand are processed each year.
+There are believed to be approximately thirty five million tons of shungite available to mine in the region and approximately two hundred thousand tons are processed each year.
 Although some articles state that it formed prior to organic life being established on earth, this in itself is questionable because most carbon based minerals came about because of decayed organic matter such as ancient forests.
-Some have suggested that the impact from an enormous meteorite caused the crater in which Lake Onega subsequently formed and that may have contributed to the the formation of shungite.
+Some have suggested that the impact from an enormous meteorite caused the crater in which Lake Onega subsequently formed and that may have contributed to the the formation of this unique mineraloid.

-Shungite contains fullerene which is a molecule of carbon and it's for this reason that it's so highly revered for its curative powers.
-In crystal healing it's said that when ingested through water it's a powerful antioxidant with exceptional anti-inflammatory capabilities.
-It's also written that shungite works as an antihistamine and is said be able to help with pain relief.
-Scientific studies have shown that almost all traces of the bacteria E. coli can be removed from water that has been purified with shungite.
+Shungite contains fullerene which is a molecule of carbon and for this reason the is highly revered for its curative powers.
+In crystal healing it's said that when ingested through water shungite is a powerful antioxidant with exceptional anti-inflammatory capabilities.
+It's also believed to work as an antihistamine and is said be able to help with pain relief.
+Scientific studies have shown that almost all traces of the bacteria E. coli can be removed from water that's been purified with shungite.
 The same studies also showed that the water had a revitalizing effect on the body, eased a variety of skin conditions, helped with gastrointestinal problems, kidney stones and a variety of other ailments.
 Following the experiments which were carried out in Russia, water filters were developed using shungite and have been in use since 1995.
 One of its many medicinal benefits is the ability to boost well-being and strengthen the immune system and because it contains fullerenes, it has attracted the attention of scientists working with the HIV virus.

 Shungite tumbled stones

-Although known for its high carbon content, the exact amount that's present varies depending on which reference or study you read.
-All known life forms on Earth are made up of carbon and in humans, it's the second most common element accounting for 23% of our total body weight.
+Although known for its high carbon content, the exact amount that's present in shungite varies depending on which reference or study you read.
+All known life forms on Earth are made up of carbon and in humans it's the second most common element accounting for 23% of our total body weight.

 Shungite is known to have been used for its healing properties since the 18th century and Peter the Great who ruled Russia from 1682 until his death, set up a spa in Karelia to make use of its water purifying properties which he himself is said to have experienced.